volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Add element

-In order to add element to the end of the array, use `push` method:
+In order to add an element to the end of the array, use `push` method:

 ```javascript
 const users = ["John", "Andrew"];